OpenMediaVault-Plugin-Developers/openmediavault-microvm/README.md

 whenever an image's `rootfs_url` ends in `.squashfs`.
 Everything downstream (`omv-microvm-run`, the datamodel) only ever sees a single `rootfs.ext4` file, regardless of which format the source used.

+Data disks (Disks tab) are extra block devices attached after the rootfs, in name order — `/dev/vdb`, `/dev/vdc`, ...
+Firecracker has no hotplug, so a new disk shows up the next time the VM starts.
+An ext4 disk is labelled with its name; mount it by label so that adding or removing another disk can't change which device it is, e.g. in the guest's `/etc/fstab`:

+    LABEL=data  /data  ext4  defaults,nofail  0  2

+A disk image lives in the VM's own directory by default, or under `microvm-disks/<vm>/` on another shared folder if one is chosen.
+It is copied into snapshots and backups as `disk-<name>.img` unless "Include in snapshots and backups" is turned off.